 I also want to build some kind of brand.
-I was thinking of something like being the guy who always talk about ML and yet always argues against the use of it (rule #1: don’t use ML).
+I was thinking of something like being the guy who always talks about ML and yet always argues against the use of it (rule #1: don’t use ML).

 As I said above, I want to get out of my bubble.
-And the one thing that both freaks me out and excites me the most is talking with industry experts about ways to use ML to solve their problems (or even disrupt the market, like Doctrine.fr did).
+And the one thing that both freaks me out and excites me the most is talking with industry experts about ways to use ML to solve their problems (or even disrupt the market like Doctrine.fr did).

-I’m positive that if I share the right content - not too technical, but enough to seem legit - and optimize my profile, I can get people to reach out to have a chat around their problems (or I could just cold DM them directly).
+I’m positive that if I share the right content - not too technical, but enough to seem legit - and optimize my profile, I can get people to reach out to have a chat about their problems (or I could just cold DM them directly).

-3. Selling info products (templates, courses, code/notebooks)
+3. Info products (templates, courses, code/notebooks)